dg01d/nanopub/README.md

 - [notes](https://indieweb.org/note)
 - [articles](https://indieweb.org/article)
 - [replies](https://indieweb.org/reply), adding the **title** of the article/note you are replying to
-- [photos](https://indieweb.org/note), note that this functionality _requires_ the use of JSON-posts
+- [photos](https://indieweb.org/note), note that this functionality _requires_ the use of JSON-posts. **nanopub** is not presently equipped to handle multipart uploads
 - [checkins](https://indieweb.org/checkin), this functionality is heavily informed by [OwnYourSwarm](https://ownyourswarm.p3k.io/) and the format that service uses
 - [bookmarks](https://indieweb.org/bookmark)